 OpenFOAM 2015 Onwards

 In March 2015, Weller, Greenshields and Jenya Collings founded CFD Direct which inherited the management and development of OpenFOAM on behalf of the OpenFOAM Foundation.
 CFD Direct produced OpenFOAM v2.4.0 for release by the Foundation, with help from an emerging group of individuals credited with maintenance, testing and minor contributions.
-In June, the OpenFOAM Foundation introduced its Contribution Agreement to formalise contributions to OpenFOAM.
+In June, the OpenFOAM Foundation introduced its Contributor Agreement to formalise contributions to OpenFOAM.
 CFD Direct immediately signed the Agreement, followed by other companies that employed contributors, such as blueCAPE, VTT Technical Research of Finland Ltd and Intel, and some contributors who signed in an individual capacity.

 On 3rd November 2015, the Foundation released OpenFOAM v3.0.0, the first major version of OpenFOAM to originate from the public development line,